 The best in factory construction.
 Optimal durability and exceptional structural integrity.
 Highly efficient designs available at the lowest prices.
-Unlimited durable finishing options & nvironmentally friendly!
+Unlimited durable finishing options & environmentally friendly!

-Pre-engineered steel factories allow for maximum vertical storage with column-free interiors for all useable floor space - making them the most economical storage solution on the market.
+Pre-engineered steel factories allow for maximum vertical storage with column-free interiors for all usable floor space - making them the most economical storage solution on the market.